vpavlenko/jsr166_to_jmh/posts/SimpleSpinLock/README.md

 ![Multithreading chart](multithreading-chart.png)

+What can we take out from this graph?

+- Positive slope of all lines starting from threads=2 shows that my Mac has two real cores.
+- Starting from 4^4 = 256 backoff tokens (1300 ns per iteration), lock operations (=cache synchronization) don't influence average time of a single iteration.

+So if `lock.compareAndSet()` is performed every 1 us, it doesn't become system's bottleneck.

 Todo
 ---

-1. Get constants from linear regression.
-Analyze them.

-2. Find better way to draw graphs.
+1. Find better way to draw graphs.

-3. Find a way to make linear regression on confidence intervals.
+2. Find a way to make linear regression on confidence intervals.

-4. Write down thoughts about the graph form.

-5. Make graphs for backoff (Calc?).

 Questions
 ---